Clinical Training Practice

 As an approved training practice your appointment maybe with:

-fully qualified doctors who spend six months per year with us prior to qualifying as a GP
+– These are fully qualified doctors who spend six months per year with us prior to qualifying as a GP

-- foundation doctors
+- Foundation doctors

-doctors who have just completed their hospital training and spend up to six months while they receive GP training from our doctors.
+– These are doctors who have just completed their hospital training and spend up to six months while they receive GP training from our doctors.
 You will be informed of this prior to your appointment.

 Use of personal health information